Lafayette Lane

-Lafayette Lane (November 12, 1842 – November 23, 1896) was an American lawyer and politician who served one term as a US Representative from the U.S. state of Oregon from 1875 to 1877.
+Lafayette Lane (November 12, 1842 – November 23, 1896) was an American lawyer and politician who served one term as a U.S. Representative from the U.S. state of Oregon from 1875 to 1877.
 He was the son of Oregon Senator Joseph Lane and an uncle of future Oregon Senator Harry Lane.

 Early life

 Lane was born near Evansville, Indiana, to then-Indiana state senator Joseph Lane and his wife Polly Hart Lane, one of 10 children.
 When Joseph was appointed governor of Oregon Territory in 1848, the Lanes moved west along the Oregon Trail, arriving in Oregon in March 1849.

 Lafayette attended public schools in Washington, DC, and Stamford, Connecticut, studied law, and was admitted to the bar and commenced practice in Roseburg, Oregon.
 He married Amanda Mann in 1867.

 Political career

 In 1864, Lane served as member of the Oregon House of Representatives, representing Umatilla County.
 In 1866, he was the a Democratic nominee for Oregon Secretary of State in 1866, but was defeated by incumbent Samuel E. May.

 In 1874, Lane was appointed as a code commissioner, where along with noted jurist Matthew Deady, he compiled Oregon's statutes into a systematic code, Deady and Lane's General Laws of Oregon.